 They say that time heals wounds.
 Is that true for trauma?

-If your child has experienced a painful or traumatic event, chances are you feel very concerned for your child’s wellbeing.
+If your teen has experienced a painful or traumatic event, chances are you feel very concerned for your child’s wellbeing.
 Perhaps the experience has shaken you as well.
 At Brave Minds, we have techniques that can help the entire family through the grieving and healing process.
 Seeking out professional help, sooner rather than later, allows you all to process what happened before stress and hurt intensify.

 Your Teen Deserves Support

 If you’re looking for teen counseling, please call (908) 242-3634 or use the contact form for a free 20-minute consultation.
 We are happy to answer any questions you have about how teen or family counseling can address your needs.
-Our office is located in Scotch Plains, NJ, serving Fanwood, Westfield, Cranford and surrounding areas.
+We are proud to be located in Scotch Plains, NJ, serving Fanwood, Westfield, Cranford and surrounding areas.